 - Good evening/night – Buenas noches

-Spanish has two levels of formality.
-Usted is used with strangers and authority figures as a way to show respect, whereas tú is used amongst friends to show familiarity.
-When in doubt, use usted to be polite!
+The Spanish language has two levels of formality.
+When addressing others, Usted is used with strangers and authorities as a way to show respect.
+Tú is used amongst friends to show familiarity.
+If you’re not sure, use usted to be polite!

 For example, to ask a stranger how they are, you would say: